verveschool/versel/content/essays/sales-is-computationally-irreducible.md

 Most founders think they can predict a sale before it happens.

-They look at a LinkedIn profile, a lead score, or the first few minutes of a conversation and decide whether the deal is likely to close.
+They look at a LinkedIn profile, a lead score, or the first few minutes of a conversation and decide whether the deal will close.

 More often than not, they're wrong.